 Overview

 The batch Interface is used to interact with a collection of Resources using a single/same Request.
-The batch Interface can be used to RETRIEVE or UPDATE the Properties of the "linked" Resources with a single request.
+The batch Interface can be used to RETRIEVE or UPDATE the Properties of the linked Resources with a single request.

 The batch Interface is defined as follows: